Skip to main content

 01392 724284

-From 2007 to 2020 inclusive, I have created, developed and delivered Russian courses for the Evening Language Programme for different abilities.
-These ran continuously and very successfully.
+From 2007 to 2020, I created and delivered Russian courses for the Evening Language Programme for different abilities, which were very successful.

 Contribution to discipline